 Folders enable you to maintain fine-grained control over automations and their intrinsic entities, and personnel across the entire organization.
 There are two types of folders available in Orchestrator: Classic and Modern.
 Classic folders are enabled by default while the Modern folders functionality must be enabled by the Host or Tenant administrator.

-The Modern Folders feature is in Preview and should be managed carefully.
+The Modern Folders feature should be managed carefully.
 If enabled, the modern folders functionality cannot then be disabled, it is a non-reversible setting.

 Each folder type has different Orchestrator resources (e.g. Processes, Jobs, Assets) that reside within each specific folder.
 There are also global resources that are created at tenant level and are available across all folders of either type: